 Louisiana Creole – or simply Creole is a French-based creole language spoken by far fewer than 10,000 people, mostly in the state of Louisiana in the USA.
 Due to a small number of speaker, This creole is considered an endangered language.
 It is a mixture of African languages and French and has a very different sound from Standard French.

 African French refers to the dialects, creoles, and varieties of this language spoken by an estimated 120 million people in Africa spread across 24 francophone countries.
 Africa is, therefore, the continent with the most French speakers in the world.

 African French can be broadly divided into four categories: 1) West and Central Africa 2) Northwest Africa (spoken by Maghrebis and Berbers) 3) Djibouti in the Horn of Africa and 4) Creoles in the Indian Ocean (Réunion, Mauritius and Seychelles).

 Algeria is the second largest Francophone country in the world in terms of Speakers.
 It is also referred as Maghreb French since the Algerian French is heavily influenced by Arabic words and pronunciations.

-There are 212 languages/dialects spoken in Democratic Republic of the Congo.
+There are 212 languages/dialects spoken in the Democratic Republic of the Congo.
 However, French along with four local languages are the official language of the country.
-The variety of french spoken here is very different from what is spoken in Europe and even Northern Africa.
-There is negligible Arabic influence in the type of French spoken in Democratic Republic of the Congo.
+The variety of French spoken here is very different from what is spoken in Europe and even Northern Africa.
+There is negligible Arabic influence in the type of French spoken in the Democratic Republic of the Congo.